 Generally speaking, it can take anywhere from 3-12 years to get to the top of a housing list.
 If the goal is to have your family member living outside the family home by age 30, start getting on lists at 18.
 They are not allowed to apply earlier than that.
-They must be 22 to get on some lists.
 As a rule of thumb, the timeline goes:

 - 18: Section 8 (that’s why this website has this name — clever, right?)

 - 20-21: site-based Section 8, federal and state family housing, MRVP, private affordable housing